 Once again we woke up in chilly temperatures, but were able to lounge for a bit since it wasn't a rush day.
 We decided we wanted to tour Salt Fork State Park since we were there.
 They had some interesting points of interest we wanted to see.

 The first stop was the Kennedy Stone House which was built in the 1800's by Benjamin Kennedy.
 What a perfect location for a home!

 Then it was off too Hosack's Cave Falls a 60 foot high sandstone cliff with a rocky overhang and a roomy rock shelter.
-Neil was amazed at the formation.
-I thought it was okay.
-The whole park reminded me of state parks in Maryland.
+I wasn't too impressed as the whole park reminded me of state parks in Maryland.

 I was very eager and impatient to get out west!
 I wanted to see the red rocks, cactus, mountains and all those cool scenes I hadn't seen for 35 years.

 We reached L.T.
 Wright Knives just before lunch.
 I was very surprised at how big the knife shop was.
 I was honestly expecting a small shed in the back of someone's house.